-Special assessment applies for the period (at least one of) the applicant or the applicant's partner is receiving assistance under:
+Special assessment applies for the period (at least one of) the applicant or the applicant's Partner is receiving assistance under:

-- a social security pension, income support benefit or allowance; - a Department of Veterans' Affairs pension (excluding the Disability Pension); - Farm Help; - Exceptional Circumstances Relief Payment; - the New Enterprise Incentive Scheme (NEIS); - a Textiles Clothing and Footwear (TCF) Special Allowance; - Youth Allowance/Austudy/ABSTUDY; - an allowance for full-time vocational training or education; or - Community Development Employment Projects (CDEP) Scheme wage and meets the conditions outlined in 6.4.5.
+- an income support payment, social security pension/benefit as defined under the Social Security Act 1991; - a Department of Veterans' Affairs pension (excluding the Disability Pension); - Farm Help; - Exceptional Circumstances Relief Payment; - the New Enterprise Incentive Scheme (NEIS); - a Textiles Clothing and Footwear (TCF) Special Allowance; - Youth Allowance/Austudy/ABSTUDY; - an allowance for full-time vocational training or education; or - Community Development Employment Projects (CDEP) Scheme wage and meets the conditions outlined in 6.4.5.

-The concession also applies for the period an applicant or their partner holds a valid Health Care Card (HCC) for low-income earners (see 6.4.4).
+The concession also applies for the period an applicant or their Partner holds a valid Health Care Card (HCC) for low-income earners (see 6.4.4).